Ponkors/personal-cv/cv.md

 ---

 ### Languages:
-+ English - Pre Intermediate.
++ English - Intermediate.
 I have experience of communicating with native speakers from America.
 It was funny.
 I admit that at the beginning I encountered a language barrier, but we quickly found a common language and could communicate on secular topics.
 My profile on **[Duolingo](https://www.duolingo.com/profile/Ponkors)**.
 I am improving my English language skills.
 + Russian - Native
 + Belarusian - Native
++ Polish - A1 (in progress)